Developing breath control

 On the ocarina, your breath functions much like a guitarist's hand, outlining the notes you play.
 Being able to accurately control the breath is of exceptional importance.

 To start with, let's just observe our normal breathing.
-Place one hand on your ribs, and the other hand on your belly, and breathe so that your belly goes in and out.
-Close your eyes, observe how your body feels, and notice the air flowing in your thought.
+Place one hand on your ribs and the other hand on your belly, then breathe so that your belly goes in and out.
+Close your eyes, observe how your body feels, and notice the air flowing.

-You'll notice that there is an inhalation stage, where the air moves into your lungs, and an exhalation stage, where it is pushed out.
+You'll notice there are two stages: an inhalation stage, where the air moves into your lungs, and an exhalation stage, where the air is pushed out.

 How to exhale slowly

-The first step is learning to slow down or elongate the breath.
+Next, let's learn how to slow down the breath.
 Give this a try:

 - Breathe in as deeply as you can.